OpenFAST/openfast/docs/source/user/subdyn/input_files.rst

 the trade-off of increased memory usage and computation time.
 We recommend using **NDiv** > 1 when modeling tapered members.

-**CBMod** is a flag that specifies whether or not the C-B reduction should be carried out by the module.
-If FALSE, then the full finite-element model is retained and **Nmodes** is ignored.

 **Nmodes** sets the number of internal C-B modal DOF to retain in the C-B reduction. **Nmodes** = 0 corresponds to a Guyan (static) reduction.
 With **Nmodes** < 0 (equivalent to **CBMod** set to FALSE